Shirts: What Material Should I Buy? A Technical Fabric and Fit Guide for Everyday Dressing

 Shirts are the cornerstone of modern wardrobes—worn for work, weekends, events, and everything in between.
 But one of the most overlooked decisions when shopping for shirts is material.
 From crisp cotton poplin to relaxed linen, stretch blends to structured twill, your choice of fabric affects comfort, fit, durability, breathability, and how the shirt moves with you.

 In this technical guide, we break down the best shirt materials, what each one is suited for, how they affect sizing and wear, and how to avoid costly fit mistakes—especially when buying online.
-With over 1,500 brands supported, Tellar.co.uk is the UK’s leading free sizing tool, helping you get the perfect shirt size first time.
+With over 1,500 brands supported, tellar.co.uk is the UK’s leading free sizing tool, helping you get the perfect shirt size first time.

 Why Shirt Material Matters